-The Bluetooth ECG Transmitter is shown below:
+The Bluetooth ECG Transmitter is shown in the following image:

 The Battery Status LED operation is described in the next section, Rechargeable Battery Operation.
 The PS1 Medical Grade Power Supply plugs into the end of the ECG Transmitter, as indicated above.
 Fully charge the ECG Transmitter before initial use.